dev-xo/remix-auth-totp/README.md

 The Session will be used to store the user data and everything related to the authentication flow.

 Create a file called `session.server.ts` wherever you want.<br />
-Paste the following code and replace the `secrets` property with a strong string into your `.env` file.
+Implement the following code and replace the `secrets` property with a strong string into your `.env` file.

 ```ts
 // app/services/session.server.ts